sqlitecloud/sdk/GO/src/sqliteweb/README.md

 or [https://web1.sqlitecloud.io:8443/firework/](https://web1.sqlitecloud.io:8443/firework/)

-### The (dummy) [api] section of the configuration file
+### The (dummy) [stubs] section of the configuration file
-- path: This is the folder path where the (dummy) API requests are specified in the form of the directory structure and the responses are specified by <HTTP VERB>.json. files.
-To access those dummy request/response pairs, point your browser, or JSON clien to the hostname and port specified in the [server] section and add the path: `/api/vi/` to it.
-Example: [https://web1.sqlitecloud.io:8443/api/v1/ping](https://web1.sqlitecloud.io:8443/api/v1/ping)
+- path: This is the folder path where the (dummy) stubs requests are specified in the form of the directory structure and the responses are specified by <HTTP VERB>.json. files.
+To access those dummy request/response pairs, point your browser, or JSON clien to the hostname and port specified in the [server] section and add the path: `/stubs/v1/` to it.
+Example: [https://web1.sqlitecloud.io:8443/stubs/v1/ping](https://web1.sqlitecloud.io:8443/stubs/v1/ping)

-**Please note: The path of the endpoint should start with: /api/v1/...**
+**Please note: The path of the endpoint should start with: /stubs/v1/...**

 ## Serving the REACT GUI
 Put all of your REACT files into the specified www.path folder (normally: /opt/sqliteweb/www).
 The effect of uploading new files is immediately, no server reload is necessary.
 A typical www folder contents could look like this for example: